 Deadlines to Apply for Academic Credit

-February 1, 2019 - Spring I & work due to faculty internship sponsor for Winter internships
+February 1, 2019 - Early Spring Deadline & work due to faculty internship sponsor for Winter internships

-What forms do I need to Apply for Academic Credit?
+What forms do I need to register for an internship course?

 What forms need to be Submitted at the end of the Internship?

-Is there a fee to receive Academic Credit?
+Is there a fee to register for an internship course?

 During the fall and spring semesters, most full time students build their internship course into their course load.
 As long as students do not exceed the 18-hour max load, there is no additional fee for academic credit for an internship.
 If students do go into course overload, they will need to 1) petition the Associate Provost to be in overload, and 2) pay any fees associated with that overload.
 For more information, please see the Part-Time Undergraduates section on this page.